 As a complement to the basic life saving skills and first aid lessons that kids will learn, there are several supplementary training kit or materials and some hands-on activities that they can complete to summarize their new knowledge and educate other children around them.
 Some of the activities and learning materials associated with learning first aid are:

-- Creating classroom displays on safety tips and how to prevent accidents
+- Creating classroom displays on safety tips and how to prevent road accidents.

-Children can quickly learn the American Heart Association BLS skills and lessons outlined here, which will help them understand the importance of safety and give them the confidence to react calmly in emergencies.
+Children can quickly learn the AHA recommended BLS skills and lessons outlined, which will help them understand the importance of safety and give them the confidence to react calmly in emergencies.
 In addition, first aid lessons from the classroom will encourage kids to complete the full Basic Life Support training program and help turn children into responsible citizens.

 - According to the American Heart Association, kids as young as nine can learn Cardiopulmonary Resuscitation skills.